amitanilkulkarni/iitm-thesis-template/readme.md

 ## Prerequisites ##

-The following packages need to be installed first:
+For Linux, the following packages need to be installed first:

 	lyx
 	texlive